Lumne/lumne/README.md

 # Hello, I'm Jonathan Logan Clark

  * 💻 I have been doing front end development for over 10 years.
- * 👨‍🎨 I have been doing design for over 15 years and have a bachelor's 👨‍🎓 degree in Communication Design.
+ * 👨‍🎨 I have been doing design for over 15 years and have a bachelor's 👨‍🎓 degree in Liberal Arts with a focus on Communication Design.
 This discipline has empowered me to solve problems in the following specializations of design.
    * 📱 Responsive Web & UI design
    * 👨‍💻 Graphic design
    * 👾 Game design